skimah/skimah/README.md

 ## [Datasources](docs/schema.md)

 Datasources are the backbone of Skimah and they are quite simple to implement.
-They are basically a CRUD interface to be implemented and are called by the generated type resolvers.
+They are simply a reusable CRUD interface to be implemented and are called by by the generated type resolvers for the corresponding GraphQL operations.
 [Datasource documentation](docs/schema.md)

 A simple empty datasource implementation is as follows